Women’s Autonomy Index

 3) Sum up the total number of the respondent’s points (the minimum could be 0, maximum 7).

-4) Calculate the individual respondent’s score by dividing the total number of points by the maximum number of points.
+4) To calculate the individual respondent’s score, divide the total number of points by the maximum number of points.
 For example, 4 divided by 7 = 0.57.